pingencom/pingen2-sdk-php/README.md

-# Beta notes / Important information
+# Important information

 This SDK uses the new API V2 of pingen v2.
 Pingen v2 does not share any data with v1 and therefore separate accounts are required.
-Currently V2 is still in beta and will be released to the general public in the summer of 2021.

-To access V2 you need to be invited and receive oauth2 credentials.

 If you are looking for the SDK for pingen v1, please visit this repository: https://github.com/pingencom/pingen

+# Requirements

+You need to have an account in pingen v2 and obtain oauth credentials for your desired grant type (usually client_credentials).

+How to obtain these are described here: https://api.v2.pingen.com/documentation#section/Authentication/How-to-obtain-a-Client-ID

 # Installation